Imputing Missing Census Block Group Data

 Spatial Imputation Configuration

 Areal interpolation handles tract-to-block-group aggregation, while spatial KNN or spatial lag models address continuous socioeconomic indicators.
-Cross-boundary smoothing must be disabled near administrative edges to prevent artificial leakage into adjacent markets, particularly when applying Cross-Border Demographic Normalization Techniques to state or county lines.
+Cross-boundary smoothing must be disabled near administrative edges to prevent artificial leakage into adjacent markets.
 When preparing catchment boundaries, ensure imputed CBGs align with the spatial resolution required for Performing Point-in-Polygon Joins for Store Catchments, as mismatched geometries will invalidate drive-time or network-based trade areas.

 Production Implementation

 The following pipeline demonstrates a spatial KNN imputation workflow configured for retail catchment modeling.
-It assumes a pre-joined GeoDataFrame containing ACS variables, centroids, and a boolean mask for missing values.
+It assumes a pre-joined GeoDataFrame containing ACS variables, centroid geometries, and missing values for suppressed cells.

 import logging